 - Pour into the prepared tin and bake for approx 45 minutes.
-This cake usually takes a little over an hour, but I lklike to cover it with foil at this stage to stop it gwetting too dark.
-Test with a skewer for doneness and then return it to the oven for another 15-20min.
-Test with a skewer before removing from the oven.
-The skewer should come out clean and hot.
+This cake can take a usually little over an hour, but I like to cover it with foil at this stage to stop it getting too dark.
+Test with a skewer for doneness and then return it to the oven for another 15 min or until a skewer inserted in the middle comes out clean.

-- Let the cream cheese get a little warm, it is easier to beat.
+- Let the cream cheese come to room temperature, it is easier to beat.
 Beat the butter till light .
-Add the cream cheese and beat again for approximatley 5 minutes.
+Add the cream cheese and beat again for approximately 5 minutes.

 - Add the sugar and lemon zest and beat till very light, add lemon juice and mix.

 - Taste at this point.
 If it is sweet enough , then spread it onto the cooled cake.
 If it you would like it sweeter add more sugar and beat again.